 Roberto then forced a decider with an 8-6 tiebreak victory – broke the World #1 in game-1 of set-3 – and held serve the rest of the way.
 Down the stretch, Bautista Agut was simply the fitter opponent, both physically and mentally – something not often heard when comparing others to Djokovic.

-How good is Roberto Bautista Agut during the first month of the season?
 This was his 4th career title in January and 5th career January Final.
 Last year, the 2-time Auckland champ defeated Juan Martin Del Potro to capture the title.
 In 2017, he won Chennai, four years after reaching his first career ATP Tour Final there.
 Bautista Agut now owns 9-titles and is a 16-time Tour-level Finalist.

 His 9th title is one he’ll never forget.

 ALL IMAGES PROVIDED BY SAMER AL-REJJAL

 Center Court match recaps from the Qatar ExxonMobil Open 2019

 The Round of 16

 2014 Rafael Nadal

 2010 Nikolay Davydenko